spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 3. @nektro
    - I submitted my first stage2 PR :)
    - Then I submitted 3 more
-   - Not super demo-able, just excited
+   - Not super demo-able, just excited.
+I can overview the bugs they fixed though

 ## 2021-08-26
 1. @andrewrk